marinasjp/ese2-main/README.md

 # Status

-The website is able to take in experiment data from a JSON file and display it in a set of graphs.
+The website is able to take in experiment data from a Txt or JPK-Force-Map file and display it in a set of graphs.

 You can apply a set of filters to the data (which can be stacked) and calculate the contact point and the indentation.